2020 United States presidential election in Wisconsin

 The 2020 United States presidential election in Wisconsin was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
 Wisconsin voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, incumbent President Donald Trump, and running mate Vice President Mike Pence against Democratic Party nominee, former Vice President Joe Biden, and his running mate California Senator Kamala Harris.
 Wisconsin has 10 electoral votes in the Electoral College.

 The 2020 Democratic National Convention was scheduled to be held at the Fiserv Forum in Milwaukee, but it was moved to the nearby Wisconsin Center due to the COVID-19 pandemic.

 Polls of Wisconsin in the lead-up to election day showed a clear Biden lead, averaging in the high single digits.
 Prior to election day, most news organizations considered that the state was leaning towards Biden.
 Wisconsin was ultimately won by Biden by a narrow 0.63% margin over Trump, a far closer margin than expected and the closest margin since 2004.
-Trump had won the state in 2016 by 0.77% against Hillary Clinton; however, Biden carried the state with a slightly larger margin than Al Gore or John Kerry did in either 2000 or 2004, respectively.
+Trump had won the state in 2016 by 0.77% against Hillary Clinton and he would do so again in 2024 by 0.86% against Kamala Harris; however, Biden carried the state with a slightly larger margin than Al Gore did in 2000 by 0.22% or John Kerry did in 2004 by 0.38%, both times against George W. Bush.
 Once again, Trump significantly outperformed his polling average, which had Biden up 8.4 points in the state, but not enough to win the state.
 Trump held his own in counties in northern Wisconsin and in the WOW counties.